 Create delivery

-operation is used to request delivery of licensed imaging products to your storage.
+The createDelivery operation is used to request delivery of licensed imaging products to your storage.

 You can request delivery of any STAC items that you own (including images you have previously tasked with PRIVATE exclusivity) using this operation, including: